teaching

 Completed PhD

 Rispoli, Micol (November 25, 2021).
-Architecture in Crisis: Experiments with Participation and the challenge of More than Human Worlds.
-PhD programme in Philosophical Sciences, XXXIII cycle Curriculum of Philosophy of Interior Architecture, Università degli Studi di Napoli Federico II (Supervisors: Prof. Dr. Paolo Giardello; Dr. Tomás Criado).
+Architecture in Crisis: Experiments with Participation and the challenge of More than Human Worlds (published in 2024 as Architecture in crisis: Experiments with more-than-human participation).
+PhD programme in Philosophical Sciences, XXXIII cycle Curriculum of Philosophy of Interior Architecture, Università degli Studi di Napoli Federico II (co-supervised with Paolo Giardello).

 Cereceda Otárola, Marcos (October 22, 2018).
 Desplazamientos a ciegas: Un estudio etnográfico sobre los movimientos y movilizaciones urbanas de las personas con diversidad visual en Barcelona [Blind displacements: An Ethnographic Study of Urban Movements and Mobilisations of People with Visual Diversity in Barcelona].
 Doctorat en Persona i Societat en el Món Contemporani, Universitat Autònoma de Barcelona.